 *Students are responsible for covering transportation cost from airport to Pylos; Prof. Cosmopoulos normally arranges for bus transportation from Athens to Pylos, but students are responsible for the cost.

-1. UMSL Study Abroad Faculty-Led Application Form 2.
+1. UMSL Study Abroad Application Form 2.
 Non-refundable** $500 deposit (due at time of application) 3.
+Scholarship application and scholarship essay (UMSL students only) 4.
 Non-UMSL applicants are required to submit a $100 application fee.
 The application fee is separate from the program fee and is payable by check or money order to 'UMSL'.
-4. Scholarship application and scholarship essay (UMSL students only) 5.
-One ID-sized photo
+5. Non-UMSL students must also submit a letter of recommendation and transcript.

 **Deposit will be refunded only if you are not selected to participate in the program.

 Mandatory Pre-Departure Orientation: Faculty-led program participants are required to complete the online study abroad orientation, which covers health and safety topics, culture shock, and much more.
 The study abroad coordinator will provide you with further information.
 Please note that Non-UMSL participants do not need to complete the online quizzes.
 Participants will receive a site-specific orientation after they arrive in Pylos.

 IMPORTANT INFORMATION REGARDING FEES AND REGISTRATION

 FEES There are two fees for faculty-led programs: program fee and tuition.
 Each fee must be paid separately.